iLPdev/discMapper/README.md

 discMapper is under active development.
 The application can be used, but may be unstable.

-#### v0.2.0-beta
+#### v0.2.1-beta

-The core mapping features and help system have been implemented in [v0.2.0-beta](https://github.com/iLPdev/discMapper/releases/tag/v0.2.0-beta), but are in need of beta testing prior to the v1.0.0 release.
+The core mapping features and help system have been implemented, and [v0.2.1-beta](https://github.com/iLPdev/discMapper/releases/tag/v0.2.1-beta), but are in need of beta testing prior to the v1.0.0 release.

 **[^Top](#table-of-contents)**